What is a rule-based system? What is it not?

 Rather, rule-based systems simply follow rules laid out by humans.
 But in doing so, they are incredibly useful.

 Not convinced?
-Why not give ThinkAutomation a try and see just how useful a rule-based system can be for your business.
+Why not try ThinkAutomation and see just how useful a rule-based system can be for your business.